Jill Murphy: Picture books

 Murphy was also known for picture books, especially the Large Family series, which detail the domestic chaos of an elephant family.
 First published in 1986, Five Minutes Peace has sold more than five million copies worldwide and has been translated into 19 languages.
 For the second book, All in One Piece (1987), she was a commended runner-up for the Greenaway Medal from the British Library Association, recognising the year's best children's book by a British subject (the second of her two commendations).
 The Large Family is now a television series on CBeebies and ABC Kids.
 In 1996, The Last Noo-Noo was adapted as a play and performed at the Polka Theatre, London.

 Murphy also wrote Dear Hound (2009), about a deerhound who goes missing after a storm and the quest for his owners to find him.

 Personal life

-Murphy was married and divorced twice, first to Peter Wilks, then to potter Roger Michell.
+Murphy was married and divorced twice, first to Peter Wilks from 1971 to 1979, then to potter Roger Michell from 1988 to 1994.
 Her son Charlie was born in 1990, from her second marriage.
-She lived in St Mabyn, Cornwall, where she died in hospital from cancer on 18 August 2021, aged 72.
+She lived in St Mabyn, Cornwall, and died at the Royal Cornwall Hospital from breast cancer on 18 August 2021, aged 72.